5cover/portfolio/doc/scratch.md

 ## Référencer les compétences du BUT

-Maybe project in context or tags?
+Create tags for it.
+On hover will link the an article

 ## Special style for underway projects

 Something that indicates movement?
 Maybe a moving background of arrows?

-There would still be a textual indication that the project is underway to keep it explicit.
+Th*ere would still be a textual indication that the project is underway to keep it explicit.

 But it would look nice, and allow to identify ongoing project at a glance.